About

 ABOUT

-ReWild Mission Bay is a project of the San Diego Audubon and our ReWild Coalition partners dedicated to restoring valuable wetlands in the northeast corner of San Diego’s iconic Mission Bay.
+ReWild Mission Bay is a project of the San Diego Bird Alliance and our ReWild Coalition partners dedicated to restoring valuable wetlands in the northeast corner of San Diego’s iconic Mission Bay.
 By preserving habitats for local species, reducing the effects of climate change, and improving public access and engagement with the area, we’re working to ensure this unique part of California’s coastline remains healthy and vibrant for generations to come.

 Our intent is to provide new opportunities for native plants and wildlife to thrive, and for San Diegans to more fully enjoy nature and the natural habitats of our collective backyard.
 Explore the northeast corner today.